Galileo88/Galileos-Planet-Pack/README.md

 * Created GPP_Secondary (see Optional Mods\ folder) for perfect compatibility with other star system mods (such as Kerbol Star System or Galactic Neighborhood) or just to have Stock + GPP.

+  * Any other replacement primary system just needs to reposition Ciro.

 * Created "SuitProgression" upgradeable heat tolerance for EVA kerbals.